 Mbuyuni Farm Retreat

-Both farms have been organically certified since they were established and our certifying body is ECOCERT.
-ECOCERT inspects the farms every year and our certification is in accordance with European Union, US, and Swiss regulations.
+Mbuyuni Farm has been organically certified since 1992.
+Our certifying body is ECOCERT who inspects the farm every year and our certification is in accordance with European Union and Swiss regulations.

 Mbuyuni Farm and the Ulugurus in the rainy season.
 Mbuyuni Farm and the Ulugurus in the rainy season.